emipa606/RazzleDazzle/README.md

 Radio: Performances from all of the above will be automatically broadcast if you have a broadcaster, with subscription payments sent in by nearby settlements based on the quality of your broadcast.

-Now you can keep your colonists from ever doing a real day's work!
+Now you can keep your colonists from ever doing a real day&apos;s work!

 Credits: Original was created by http://steamcommunity.com/profiles/76561198018142626]SeveralPuffins, Japanese translation by http://steamcommunity.com/profiles/76561198257945076]Proxyer.